ken-okabe/ken-okabe.github.io/src/content/docs/ja/book/unit-6/section-4/3-list-aggregation.md

 ---
-title: 'Chapter 3: Aggregating Lists of Timelines'
+title: Aggregating Lists of Timelines
 description: >-
   In the previous chapter, we established TL.And and TL.Or as robust, Monoid-based combinators for merging the state of two Timeline<bool>